 Activists continue to oppose efforts to protect #FairPlay at every turn.
-If they get their way, female athletes will soon end up on the sidelines of their own sports.
+If they get their way, female athletes will soon end up on the sidelines, mere spectators of their own sports.

 Our government needs to know that you support protecting female athletes from being forced to compete against biological males.
 The future of these young women—girls like your daughters and granddaughters—is at stake.

 You can make your voice heard.
-Sign the petition today to encourage the Trump Administration and Members of Congress to safeguard the athletic and academic futures of young women across the country.
+Sign the petition today to encourage elected officials to safeguard the athletic and academic futures of young women across the country.

 - I am standing with all female student athletes nationwide.

-- I am asking the Trump Administration to provide clear guidelines through the Department of Education that “sex” does not include “gender identity” in female athletics.
+- I am asking elected officials to provide clear guidelines that “sex” does not include “gender identity” in female athletics.

 - I am asking Congress to support legislation that protects female athletes.